 Master's degree supported by this ambitious research program and related researchers.

-The possibility of studying the Master's degree in classroom attendance, blended and distance learning modalities makes it possible to combine personal and professional life with the educational process.
+The possibility of studying the Master's degree in classroom attendance and distance learning modalities makes it possible to combine personal and professional life with the educational process.

 BOE No. 253, of October 18, 2014